-Winner of this year’s National Book Award for nonfiction, Katherine Boo’s Behind the Beautiful Forevers is a deftly written, creatively composed, and painstakingly researched work of narrative nonfiction that provides insight into the lives of a group of residents of Annawadi, a large, fast-growing Mumbai slum.
+Winner of the 2012 National Book Award for nonfiction, Katherine Boo’s Behind the Beautiful Forevers is a deftly written, creatively composed, and painstakingly researched work of narrative nonfiction that provides insight into the lives of a group of residents of Annawadi, a large, fast-growing Mumbai slum.
 Boo’s deference to and respect for her subjects and their stories is evident and ensures that the narrative, while often heartbreaking, is never mawkish or patronizing.

 Bill Veeck was a baseball owner like none other, irreverent and often ill-dressed.
 Much of what is known about Veeck’s life comes from his own autobiographies (Veeck as in Wreck and The Hustler’s Handbook).
 Dickson pores through primary sources to come up with a picture of Veeck as he may have really been, perhaps a little more concerned with the bottom line, but still an advocate for the “little guy.”

 The aerospace industry, more than the entertainment industry, created a monumental population growth within a short period of time and changed the Southern California region in unimagined and unthought of ways which still have repercussions today.
 This unique collection of essays examines various aspects of the growth of that industry and brings attention to another major aspect of the history of Los Angeles.

 This is a list of the greatest mystery novels compiled by some of the greatest living mystery writers.
 The work is arranged chronologically by each book’s publication date, from 1841 to 2008, with essays discussing why the writer likes a particular book, how they came to read it, and more.
 This is a book that does not need to be read sequentially and there is a complete index of authors, combining reviewers and reviewed.
 A mystery/suspense lover's delight with a double-bang for the buck.